 - Fort William: The main routes to Fort William are by bus and train to Glasgow.
 The journey, whether by rail or coach, is an absolutely glorious trip with stunning scenery throughout.
-Train from London Kings Cross to Fort William (approx journey time 10 hours), and there is also an overnight sleeper service from London Euston to Fort William (approx journey time 12 hours).
+Train from London Kings Cross to Fort William (approx journey time 10h) or you can also take the Caledonian Sleeper train between London and Fort William/Inverness.

-- Inverness: The main routes out of Inverness are by bus and train to Glasgow & Edinburgh, while you can also fly from Inverness Airport.
+- Inverness: The main routes out of Inverness are by bus and train to Glasgow and Edinburgh, while you can also fly from Inverness Airport.

 - A great website useful specifically for public transport planning within Scotland is Traveline Scotland.

-- Pre-booked accommodation as per the itinerary on 4 nights in B&B’s, small hotels and guesthouses
+- Pre-booked accommodation as per the itinerary on four nights in B&Bs, small hotels and guesthouses

 - 4 breakfasts